CarInsurance.com Insights

 • Ask the seller for insurance records: The easiest way is to request the vehicle’s insurance history directly from the current or previous owner.
 Responsible sellers often maintain a record of past policies, claims or repair work covered by insurance.

-• Get a vehicle history report: Services like Carfax or AutoCheck provide detailed vehicle history reports based on the car’s VIN or Vehicle Identification Number.
+• Get a vehicle history report: Services like Carfax or AutoCheck provide detailed reports based on a car’s VIN (Vehicle Identification Number).

 • Contact the insurer: If you know which insurance company previously covered the car, you can contact them directly.
-While companies may have privacy policies that limit what they can disclose, they may confirm whether a vehicle was insured under them and if it had any significant claims.
+While companies may have privacy policies that limit what they can disclose, they may confirm whether a vehicle was insured under their policies and whether it had any significant claims.

 Checking a used car’s insurance history helps you avoid buying a vehicle with hidden issues or past damage.